freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/fitting-the-neck-opening/en.md

 are within 1 mm of our target value.

-Now that we're happy with the length of our quarter neck opening, let's construct the entire neck opening.
+Now that we're happy with the length of our quarter neck opening, let's complete the entire neck opening.